seancdavis/seancdavis-com/src/blog/posts/2021-02-16-new-mac-dev-guide.md

 ## Install More Programs!

 There's more to install with Homebrew.
 The programs in this section are not casks and some require extra effort after installation.
+They get installed without the `--cask` option:

+    $ brew install [item]

 Those that didn't require any extra work, at least initially were:

-    $ brew install docker
+- `docker`
+- `netlify-cli`

 ### Services